 2-Salad.
 At almost all events and restaurants, there will be a salad option.
 This is a great option as you can easily customize it!
 Again, back to step 1, call first to see if there’s a salad and if there will be dressing already added.
 If the salad will not be pre-dressed, then plan to eat the bulk of your meal here.

 BYOD or, bring your own dressing!
 Almost 100% of the time, dressings won’t be compliant.
 It’s always a safe option to bring your own.
-Reuse an old salad dressing container, or buy these small, reusable ones!
+Reuse an old salad dressing container, or buy some small reusable ones!
 Note that some venues will offer actual olive oil and balsamic vinegar, so when you do step #1, ask if this is an option.

 Bring your own toppings- olives are sold in snack packs that are a perfectly portable way to add fat to your meal.
 Compliant guacamole can also be bought in portable containers!
 Use your own portable containers to bring extra veggies/fruits or nuts/seeds.
 Keep it all together in a nice lunch bag.